188.8.131.52 Recipients eligible for working credit

 Working credit applies to recipients (working credit participants) who:

-- are below age pension age, and
+- are below age pension age

 - are not eligible for access to the student income bank, and